redhat-developer/yaml-language-server/server/README.md

 # Kubernetes language server

-This is a language server for managing kubernetes configurations
+This is a yaml server code for managing kubernetes, kedge, and additional json schemas.